Mike Ford (baseball): Washington Nationals (2021)

 The Washington Nationals claimed Ford off outright waivers from the Rays on August 23, 2021.
 He was assigned to the Triple-A Rochester Red Wings.
 On November 30, Ford was non-tendered by the Nationals, making him a free agent.

 Seattle Mariners (2022)

 On March 15, 2022, Ford signed a minor league contract with the Seattle Mariners.
-He batted .317 in 10 games for the Tacoma Rainiers of the Class AAA Pacific Coast League (PCL).
-On April 19, 2022, Ford has his contract selected to the major league roster.
+He batted .317 in 10 games for the Tacoma Rainiers of the Triple-A Pacific Coast League (PCL).
+On April 19, 2022, Ford had his contract selected to the major league roster.
 He was designated for assignment on April 25, without having played for the Mariners.

 San Francisco Giants (2022)

 On April 30, 2022, the Mariners traded Ford to the San Francisco Giants for cash considerations.
 He played in one game for the Giants, on May 1, going 1-for-4 with two RBIs.
 He was demoted to the Triple-A Sacramento River Cats of the PCL, batting 0-for-7 there.
 On May 11, Ford was designated for assignment by San Francisco following the acquisition of Donovan Walton.